 The basis for advanced studies leading to the MScSoft are either the BSc in Physics of the University of Fribourg, including a Minor in Chemistry, or the BSc in Chemistry of the University of Fribourg, including a Minor in Physics.
 The MScSoft study programme provides the student with more advanced courses, focusing on the process of specialization in the field of Soft Materials Science.
 Completion of the degree allows access to various professional activities in research, education, industry, commerce, and administration.
 The combination of compulsory courses, electives and project work is designed to provide an interdisciplinary education in the chemistry, physics and biology of soft matter.
-The 2-year study programme will focus in particular on aspects of soft matter nanoscience, encompassing these three disciplines.
-Furthermore, the MScSoft gives admittance to doctoral studies.
+The 2-year study programme will focus in particular on aspects of soft gives admittance to doctoral studies.